jakerber/mixify/README.md

 # Mixify

 A crowdsourced music app that lets anyone add songs to a host's streaming service queue from their own devices.
-Finally, we're all on aux.
+Finally, everyone can be on aux.

 #### ⚡ Connect instantly through your streaming service.
 <img src="screenshots/screenshot-home.png" height=600 />